 - ¼ cup chopped milk chocolate or chocolate chips

 - Remove the butter from the heat as soon as it hits that toasty stage.
-Stir in the remaining 2 tbsp of butter.
+Stir in the remaining 2 tablespoon of butter.
 Stir carefully.
 Transfer the butter into a large heatproof bowl.
-Let the butter cool for 10 minutes.
+Let the butter cool for 10 minutes.2 tablespoon butter

 Brown Butter Cookie Dough

-- Add the sugars (brown and granulated) to the browned butter and whisk until smooth.
+- Add the sugars (brown and granulated) to the browned butter and whisk until smooth.¾ cup brown sugar, ½ cup granulated sugar

-- Add the egg, salt, and vanilla extract, beating with a whisk until the mixture lightens in colour.
+- Add the egg, salt, and vanilla extract, beating with a whisk until the mixture lightens in colour.1 large egg, 1 teaspoon vanilla extract, ¼ teaspoon salt

 - Sift the flour and baking soda into the egg and butter mixture.
-Fold it in with a wooden spoon until most of the flour is incorporated.
+Fold it in with a wooden spoon until most of the flour is incorporated.1 ¼ cup all purpose white flour, ½ teaspoon baking soda

 - Add the chocolate (set aside ⅓ cup of semisweet chocolate) and fold just until everything is incorporated.
 If you want more or less chocolatey cookies you can adjust as you see fit.
-Let the dough rest for 5 minutes before scooping.
+Let the dough rest for 5 minutes before scooping.1 ⅓ cup chopped semisweet chocolate or chocolate chips, ¼ cup chopped milk chocolate or chocolate chips

 - Scoop or roll the dough into 1.5 inch diameter balls (12 cookies total) and press the rest of the chopped chocolate into the tops.
 Place onto a parchment lined pan.
 Refrigerate for at least 30 minutes or overnight.